 However, those things are admittedly “reactive”.
 I think part of my sphere of responsibility extends to proactivity and that providing an opinion, which might be considered in charting the overall course of the wine landscape, is beneficial.

-This morning, friend and fellow wine blogger Dennis Tsiorbas reviewed a Gran Selezione from San Felice and I made note at the end of his review that although the wine was 80% Sangiovese, the balance contained no less than 5 other grapes!
+This morning, a fellow wine blogger reviewed a Gran Selezione from San Felice and I made note at the end of his review that although the wine was 80% Sangiovese, the balance contained no less than 5 other grapes!
 Therein lies the problem in my mind.

 Why?
 What’s the big deal you say?
 Consistency.
 Clarity.
 Quality.
 Branding.
 The notion that something is special and worth seeking out.

 Almost a year ago, I covered the Premiere Tasting for Gran Selezione.
 It was a wonderful event with dozens of excellent wines.
 But many of the Gran Selezione present were very expensive.
 Many were routinely about $50 and many bore three figure price tags.
 If a consumer is going to spend that amount of money on a wine, they should know what they’re getting and their expectations should be met.

 Let’s examine the San Felice mentioned above.
 The wine is made from 6 different grapes: Sangiovese, Abrusco, Pugnitello, Malvasia Nera, Ciliegiolo and Mazzese.
 Imagine that someone buys this wine and really enjoys it, and then on a subsequent trip to their wine shop, they buy another “Gran Selezione” from a different producer.